 The Library’s website is: http://www.law.umaryland.edu/marshall/.
 Use the Law Library’s online catalog “Discovery Service @ UM Carey Law” on the homepage to find and borrow materials in the Law Library and other University of Maryland libraries.

 Each course in the law school is also assigned a liaison librarian; that’s the person to contact if you need help finding information for that class.
 You’ll find the liaison’s name and contact details on the course’s Blackboard page.
+Most course liaisons are located on the fourth floor of the library.

 Library Hours vary throughout the year, with extended hours during the exam period.